 If you strategically build a partnership with an experienced injection molder – and incorporate their expertise and capabilities throughout the process – you’re well on your way to project success.

 Your partnership with a molder saves time upfront and in the future.
-In fact, Comprehensive Design for Reliability (DfR) studies can save up to two months in tooling and prototyping iterations.
+In fact, a comprehensive Design for Manufacturability (DfM) analysis can save up to two months in tooling and prototyping iterations.

 This amount of breathing room can supplement any buffer time you might not have planned into your complex injection-molding project to allow for errors and corrections.
 In turn, less rush means less likelihood of errors and derailed timelines.